metascore/metascore/technical.md

 Not all games will be open source.
 We will validate manually by going to the game canister, playing it, and making sure it's a game.
 This feels like a good job to farm out to a couple of community members in exchange for an NFT.

+We should also encourage the community to report anything fishy (ex: a game score that seems impossible.)

 # Requirements

 TODO: think more about requirements